lyndon025/playtested/src/content/article/legacy/2023-06-01-intense-combat-system-a-rich-narrative-and-stunning-visuals--review---myth-gods-of-asgard.md

 Myth: Gods of Asgard is a hack and slash action role-playing game set in Norse mythology, with a visually stunning art style, combat, and a gacha system.

-**Pros:**
+## Pros

-+Based on norse mythology we are all familiar with
+## +Based on norse mythology we are all familiar with

-+Stunning comic-book inspired visuals and art style
+## +Stunning comic-book inspired visuals and art style

-+Combat is a finely tuned and thrilling intense experience
+## +Combat is a finely tuned and thrilling intense experience

-+Gacha system focuses on powers and summons, not the actual hero characters
+## +Gacha system focuses on powers and summons, not the actual hero characters

-+Diverse game modes from singleplayer campaign to asymmetric multiplayer mode
+## +Diverse game modes from singleplayer campaign to asymmetric multiplayer mode

-**Cons:**
+## Cons

 -over the top and below average voice acting quality